Tariff trends mostly downwards, but non-tariff measures increasingly used

 Target 17.12: Realize timely implementation of duty-free and quota-free market access on a lasting basis for all least developed countries, consistent with World Trade Organization decisions, including by ensuring that preferential rules of origin applicable to imports from least developed countries are transparent and simple, and contribute to facilitating market access.

-Indicator 17.12.1: Average tariffs faced by developing countries, LDCs and SIDS (Tier I)
+Indicator 17.12.1: Tariffs faced by developing countries, LDCs and SIDS

 – ‒